|

 lighthouses, past and present.

-- To assist,
+To assist,

-in every possible way, in the restoration and preservation of Long
+in every possible way, in the restoration and preservation of

-Island's lighthouses.
+Long Island's lighthouses.

-aids to navigation.
+and related aids to navigation.

-- To collect artifacts and lore related to Long Island's lighthouse heritage.
+artifacts and lore related to Long Island's lighthouse heritage.

-- To help concerned parties get involved with local restoration groups.
+parties get involved with local restoration groups.

-- To serve as the means of communication between all who care about the
+as the means of communication between all who care about the

 preservation of these unique symbols of our maritime heritage.

-Island's lighthouses.
+of Long Island's lighthouses.

-lightships, and navigational aids.
+and navigational aids.

-Plum Island and
+Island and Cedar

-Lighthouses.
+Island Lighthouses.

 |